 Even some long-term Nintendo fans can be forgiven for not knowing what Kid Icarus is as a franchise – despite the first release gaining critical acclaim, only three Kid Icarus titles have ever been released.
 Uprising, on the 3DS, is easily one of the best games you can play on the iconic handheld.

-Don’t let the controls put you off here – though they were criticised, the visuals, cast and voice acting more than makeup for it.
+Don’t let the controls put you off here – though they were criticized, the visuals, cast, and voice acting more than make up for it.
 Uprising even had a stellar online multiplayer mode, which is a rarity in older handheld games!
 While we pine for a Kid Switch-arus title, we’ll probably jump back into Uprising for old-time’s sake.